yshavit/effesvm_j/notes/bytecode.md

 Pops the topmost item, which must be an EffesRef of type _typename_.
 Pushes the specified constructor argument (by name) to the top of the stack.
 Errors if the topmost item is not an EffesRef of the right type, or if that type does not have a field by that name.

 _typename_ is a functionscope, as defined above, which must have a type name

+### Pfld typename fieldname @effesItem -> effesItemField

+Like `pfld`, but the topmost EffesRef is peeked from the stack instead of popped.

 ### sfld typename fieldname @effesItem @effesItemField